 What is the Tet Holiday?

-In Vietnam, Tet holiday is celebrated to greet the New Year (Lunar New Year) and it is also the time for people to recall what they’ve done last year.
+In Vietnam, the Tet holiday is celebrated to greet the New Year (Lunar New Year) and it is also the time for people to recall what they’ve done last year.
 The event is considered an important mark for changes, plans, and a new beginning.
 Additionally, Vietnamese people believe that on the first day of the Tet holiday, what they do will affect their rest.
-Thus, they pay their great attention to every single word they say, every single thing they do.
-One more thing is that the Vietnamese Lunar New Year, perhaps, is the only occasion for family members having a good moment together after a year of working and studying hard.
+Thus, they pay great attention to every single word they say, every single thing they do.
+One more thing is that the Vietnamese Lunar New Year, perhaps, is the only occasion for family members to have a good moment together after a year of working and studying hard.

 The Features of Vietnamese Tet Holiday

 Vietnamese Lunar New Year Not Chinese Lunar New Year

 Many people reckon that the Vietnamese have been celebrating the Chinese Lunar New Year and yes, it must be a misunderstanding.
 Both the two countries use the lunar calendar though, the customs and traditions of Vietnam are totally different from China.
 According to the Vietnamese historical document, in the 13th century, the Vietnamese tended to organize the Tet holiday by painting on themselves as well as drinking traditional rice wine and using betel nuts to greet guests, tasting Banh Chung and pickled onions.
 In the period of the Ly dynasty (1009 – 1226), a huge number of important rituals were given birth such as setting up a dome to pray for rains, structuring communal holidays to crave for a lucky year of abundant harvests.
 During the period of King Le Thanh Tong (1442 – 1497), the Tet holiday in Vietnam featured as the most essential festival and hundreds of mandarins had to gather at the court to celebrate such a meaningful event with the royal family.

 Tet Holiday Cuisine